-The idea that Spinal Manipulation is a “Cure All” for back pain is incorrect, and on some occasions it can actually make the condition worse.
+The idea that Spinal Manipulation is a “Cure All” for back pain is incorrect, and on some occasions it can actually make the pain or condition worse.

 The area that the back pain is experienced is not always where the problem lies.
 For example, low back pain may have its source in the thoracic area.

 It is vital that all areas are examined when you have a sore back, and the affected and related back tissues identified, and correctly treated.

 Once the likely factors behind the back pain are found, Osteopathic treatment may help ease the pain, then good advice on exercise, diet, seating, posture, beds and lifting can go a long way in helping prevent its recurrence.

 In genuine Sciatica, there is a prolapsed disc in the lower back pressing on a nerve, the pain is excruciating.
 Frequently leg pain, numbness and weakness are present, the foot may drop when walking.

 This is a serious condition and needs medical attention, correct diagnosis and prescribed medication for the sciatic pain.